ajperumbeti/foss23_git_tutorial-Ajay/new_text_file.md

 # A new file appears!

-This is a file that I created through the online editor.
+This is a file that I created through the online

-And I am just adding a single line that will be deleted in 2 commits.
+I have deleted this line